Taketomi Island, Okinawa 竹富島

 The ferry port is the only building constructed in a modern style, everything else is vintage Okinawan.
 New houses have to be erected in the traditional style as well.

-Taketomi is a special culture preservation zone, trying to protect the old Okinawan way of life.
+Taketomi is a special culture preservation zone, in order to to protect the old Okinawan way of life.
 Yet the only way to do this is via tourist yen.

 Thus, tourists are certainly welcome guests here but the islanders will not bend over backwards to accommodate their demands.